nosqlbench/nosqlbench-docs/site/content/docs/nosqlbench/community.md

 In general, our goals with NoSQLBench are to make the help systems and examples wrap around the users like a suit of armor, so that they feel capable of doing most things without having to ask for help.
-Please keep this in mind when looking for personal support form our community, and help us find those places where the docs are lacking.
+Please keep this in mind when looking for personal support from our community, and help us find those places where the docs are lacking.
 Maybe you can help us by adding some missing docs!

 ## Doc Site